-The Town, in conjunction with 9 counties and approximately 70 other municipalities, is a member of the Centralina Council of Governments (Council).
+The Town, in conjunction with 9 counties and approximately 65 other municipalities, is a member of the Centralina Council of Governments (Council).
 The Council coordinates various funding received from federal and State agencies.
 Each participating government appoints one member to the Council's governing board.
-The Town paid \$1,645 to the Council during the fiscal year ended June 30, 2015, for membership fees and a regional freight study.
+The Town paid \$1,366 to the Council during the fiscal year ended June 30, 2016, for membership fees.